Ohio city rewrites abortion ban, advocacy groups end lawsuit

 The city of Lebanon, in southwest Ohio, opted to revise the law rather than defend it in court.
 Enforcement had been placed on hold while that work took place.

 Opponents said they dropped their lawsuit Jan.
-12 after provisions were removed that made aiding and abetting an abortion a crime, and the law was further clarified to assure providing transportation, instructions, money or “abortion doula” services, including counseling, were still allowed.
+12 after provisions were removed that made aiding and abetting an abortion a crime, and the law was further clarified to assure that providing transportation, instructions, money or abortion doula services, including counseling, were still allowed.

 Lebanon’s ban was one of four that cropped up around Ohio in 2021, part of a national effort to ban abortion “one city at a time” by the Texas-based Sanctuary Cities of the Unborn organization overseen by Mark Lee Dickson.

-It was the first local ban to be challenged nationally after a leak revealed the U.S. Supreme Court planned to overturn the landmark Roe v.
-Wade ruling legalizing abortion.
+It was the first local ban to be challenged nationally after a leak revealed the U.S. Supreme Court planned to overturn Roe v.
+Wade.
+The court's ruling in Dobbs v.
+Jackson Women's Health Organization energized abortion opponents' state and local efforts to outlaw the procedure.

 “This litigation exposes local ordinance bans as dangerous acts of political theater, and our lawsuit demanded accountability for the logistical and legal nightmare Lebanon’s City Council created," Maggie Scotece, interim executive director of the abortion fund, formerly Women Have Options-Ohio, said in a statement.
 "This win is so unique in the context of our post-Dobbs legal landscape, establishing a strong, united front against these heinous attacks.”

-Right to Life East Texas director Mark Lee Dickson, a Southern Baptist minister leading a national effort to pass local abortion restrictions, said the revisions were of little consequence to the underlying goal of the law: outlawing abortion in Lebanon from conception.
+Dickson, a Southern Baptist minister who also directs Right to Life East Texas, said the revisions to Lebanon's ban were of little consequence to the underlying goal of the law: outlawing abortion in the city of about 20,000 beginning at conception.

 “Abortion remains illegal in Lebanon, so this is a great victory for Ohio,” Dickson said.
 “It’s worth pointing out that the opposition claims that we were doing more than we were actually doing.
 The fact that we clarified our position does not take away from the abortion ban.”